NikoboiNFTB/Bulk-Update-Repositories/README.md

 This example will highlight the **differences** between the `pull` and `push` files.
 A blank or no result means they're identical.

-I, of course, automated this process.
+I have, of course, automated this process for every file in both.
 You can try it out by running:

 ```bash
 bash <(wget -qO- https://nikoboi.dev/sh/compare)
 ```

->> This is definitely absolutely not a maintenance script made public...

 You can audit any script before running it by running: